 Even the Rear Orchestra seats offer great views (see photos).
 The only downside is that you don’t get to appreciate the opulent theater as much.
 If these are your seats, be sure to walk up to the Mezzanine level during intermission to have a look at the theater.
 If you’re too far on either side, you’ll have a harder time enjoying the scenes performed on the balconies.

 - great views

 - average views

 Moulin Rouge surely blew us away!
 It is one of the most entertaining musicals I have seen.
 The way the performers worked the crowd was unparalleled.
 Everybody had a great time and the applause after each musical number reflected the excitement in the theater.
 Moulin Rouge made sure to keep the audience entertained at all times.
 Before the show even started, artists on the stage set the mood for a licentious Parisian burlesque show.
 The final musical number even had the entire audience clapping, singing and dancing along.
 Everybody celebrated the show.
 Just be careful when they shoot the confetti; I got a piece right in my eye!

 Al Hirschfeld Theatre was completely transformed for Moulin Rouge.
 The set and stage design is the most opulent one I have ever seen.
 It truly sets the scene for what it is; a musical sparkling with diamonds.
-Having been to the real Moulin Rouge in Paris before, I definitely felt some similarity.
+Having been to the real Moulin Rouge in Paris before, I definitely felt some similarities.
 That was only reinforced by the premium seating in the Front Orchestra section that had little tables and special seats resembling the seating in the Paris’ Moulin Rouge.
 As I have mentioned before, however, I do not recommend selecting those seats if you want to get the best experience.